Skip to content

 “Just two days before Christmas last year, I began the next phase of my professional career, as a first-time head coach, in a community I did not know, with players I did not recruit.
 It was not easy, but it was important,” Jackson said in a news release.
 “Giving my whole self to these young men and representing one of the best Historically Black colleges in the country has been a high honor and one I do not intend to take for granted.
 We have some unfinished business to take care of on the field, and I am proud to be a part of the athletic transformation taking place at the school.”

-The highlight of Jackson’s season came during the HBCU Battle of Legends between his Delaware State team and Michael Vick’s Norfolk State at Lincoln Financial Field, as the former Eagles teammates faced off for the first time as coaches.
+The highlight of Jackson’s season came during the Battle of Legends between Delaware State and Michael Vick’s Norfolk State at Lincoln Financial Field, as the former Eagles teammates faced off for the first time as coaches.
 Delaware State beat Norfolk State, 27-20, in the Oct.
 30 matchup.
-The game brought in more than 47,000 fans and felt like a night of celebration that was more than a football game.
+The game brought in more than 47,000 fans and felt like a night of celebration that transcended the game.

-For his successful debut season, Jackson, 39, was also named the Boxtorow HBCU Coach of the Year.
+For his successful debut season, Jackson, 39, was named the Boxtorow HBCU Coach of the Year.

 » READ MORE: Boisterous DeSean Jackson gets the best of stoic Michael Vick during ‘surreal’ HBCU showdown at the Linc